lmtriet/trade-clip/README.md

 ## Execution Steps

 **1. Prepare Input Files**
+- Download the script `clips.clj`
 - Place OBS recordings in format: `YYYY-MM-DD HH-mm-ss.mp4`
-- Download the script clips.clj
+- Tag all your trades in TradeCraft
 - Download `dataExport.json` from TraceCraft and place it in the same folder as the script

 **2. Run the Script**